MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-inbound-synch-ms-graph.md

 # How to programmatically configure cloud sync using MS Graph API

 The following document describes how to replicate a synchronization profile from scratch using only MSGraph APIs.
-The structure of how to do this consists of the following steps.
+The structure of how to replicate a synchronization profile consists of the following steps.
 They are:

 - [How to programmatically configure cloud sync using MS Graph API](#how-to-programmatically-configure-cloud-sync-using-ms-graph-api)
   - [Basic setup](#basic-setup)